hanami/guides/content/v2.0/introduction/getting-started.md

 * `Gemfile` defines our Rubygems dependencies (using Bundler).
 * `README.md` tells us how to set up and use the project.
 * `Rakefile` describes our Rake tasks.
-* `slices` contains one or more web applications compatible with Rack, where we can find the first generated Hanami application called `web`.
+* `slices` contains one or more web applications compatible with Rack, where we can find the first generated Hanami application called `main`.
 It's the place where we find our actions, views, routes, templates, repositories, and entities.
 * `config` contains configuration files.
 * `config.ru` is for Rack servers.
 * `db` contains our database schema and migrations.